0mar/membrane-particle-flux/README.md

-# Source code and images for: Driven particle flux through a membrane: Two-scale asymptotics of a diffusion equation with polynomial drift
+# Driven particle flux through a membrane: Two-scale asymptotics of a diffusion equation with polynomial drift

-This repository contains the source code, produced data and images for [this][1] paper.
+This repository contains the source code, produced data and images for [this paper][1] by I. de Bonis, E. N. M. Cirillo, A. Muntean and O. M. Richardson.

 ## Requirements